Contact the Staff

 Sukkot Shabbat Dinner for Students, Families, and Alumni*, 4:30-6:30 p.m.

 "Kehila" (the Jewish Student Association/WWC Hillel) is hosting a vegetarian/vegan friendly dinner to celebrate Shabbat and Sukkot (the holiday of harvest and pilgrimage) at the Garden Cabin.
 It will coincide with the BBQ dinner, leaving plenty of time for those who want to venture down to the Farm for square dancing and the bonfire.
 This event is open to all students, their families, and alumni.
 We will celebrate the holiday with local fruit and veggies cuisines, and we welcome you to bring your own FAVORITE FAMILY dish to share if you’d like.
 Light some candles, sing some Shabbat songs, and hang out with new and old friends.
 Bring an instrument if you like for some music jamming.
 Shabbat Shalom and Chag Sameach!
 PLEASE REGISTER/RSVP SO WE CAN HAVE ENOUGH FOOD FOR ALL.
 Email email@example.com if you have any questions.
 Cost: Adults, $12; Children 7-12, $5; WWC Students and Children under 6, Free

 BBQ Dinner and Square Dancing*, 5:00-8:00 p.m.

 Head down to the Farm for our traditional feast of freshly smoked pulled pork or barbecued tofu.
-The WWC Old Time String Band will provide lively entertainment and music for dancing or simply for listening pleasure.
-A bonfire will keep us warm as the sun sets and hayrides are offered too, weather permitting.
+The WWC Bluegrass and Old Time String Bands will provide lively entertainment and music for dancing.
+A bonfire will keep us warm as the sun sets and wagon rides are offered too, weather permitting.
 It’s an event for the entire campus, so students, staff and faculty are invited to join in the fun.
-Food service from 5:00 - 6:30 p.m.
-Cost: Adults, $12; $15 day of event; Children 7-12, $5; Children under 6, Free.
+Food service from 5:00 – 6:30 p.m.
+Cost: Adults: $12; $15 day of event; Children 7-12, $5; Children under 6, Free.
 Students are free but do not need to register for this event since it is included in their meal plan.

 Men's Basketball vs. Alumni, 8:30 p.m.

 Come see your first glimpse of the 2014-2015 edition of the Warren Wilson College men's basketball team.
 All alumni are invited to attend and participate.

 WWC 5K Fun Run*, 8:00 a.m.